How To Make Title Bold in ggplot2?

 labs(title="Speed vs Distance")

-By default the title made by ggplot is not in bond font.
+By default the title made by ggplot2 is not in bold font.

 ggplot with default title